 It is vital to always end the massage by drinking extra fluids.

-People who use lymphatic drainage massages may notice that their swelling reduces.
+Those who use lymphatic drainage massages may notice that their swelling reduces.
 At the very least, swelling should not worsen.

 People who have lymphedema should continue using compression socks or sleeves to prevent swelling.

-Those who use lymphatic massages to treat fibromyalgia might experience less stiffness and pain and also notice improvements in their overall health status.
+Individuals with fibromyalgia might experience less stiffness and pain and also notice improvements in their overall health status.